colemanjackson/C-CPP-Projects/SndTools Project 1 Cs229/README.txt

 support of switches:
 -h : Display a short help screen to standard error, and then terminate cleanly.
-		-c c : Show the output only for channel c, for 1  c #channels.
-		-w w : Specify the total output width, in number of characters.
-If not specied, the default is w = 80.
-Note that w must be even so that the number of characters for representing positive values is equal to the number of characters for representing negative values.
-You must support values down to w = 20.

-this file is compriesed of every C file listed above, barring main methods.
-It makes use of math.h to help it calculate its ouptut, and is run by sndshowmain.c
-	sndshowmain.c: the main method which calls helper functions in order to print the data.
+Use -h to learn the use of other switches and the formatting of the program.

+5) sndedit:
+Sound Edit is the top of the soundfile tool list, it combines the previous elements into one application for editing sound, complete with updating sound information, sndedit is a command line gui based sound editing tool built using the ncurses library. to use, the following switches can be provided to get you started:
+-h: displays a help message and terminates the program